Version effective from: 2 April 2020

 3.6 We cannot guarantee that electronic communications will be successfully delivered, or that they will be secure and virus free.
 We will not be liable for any loss, damage, expense, harm or inconvenience caused as a result of an email being lost, delayed, intercepted, corrupted or otherwise altered or for failing to be delivered for any reason beyond our reasonable control.

-4.1 You must ensure that all usernames and passwords required to access your Account are kept secure and confidential.
-You are responsible for all activity that takes place on your Account and Dashboard.
+4.1 You must ensure that all usernames and passwords required to access your Online Account are kept secure and confidential.
+You are responsible for all activity that takes place on your Account, including your Online Account.
 You must immediately notify us of any unauthorised use of your passwords or any other breach of security.

-4.2 When accessing and your Dashboard, You must:
+4.2 When accessing and your Online Account, you must:

-• not use, or misuse, your Dashboard in any way which may impair the functionality of your Dashboard, the Services or our website, or other systems used to deliver the same or impair the ability of any other user to use the same;
+- not use, or misuse, your Online Account in any way which may impair the functionality of your Online Account, the Services or our website, or other systems used to deliver the same or impair the ability of any other user to use the same;

-• not attempt to gain unauthorised access to any other dashboards or accounts;
+- not attempt to gain unauthorised access to any other online accounts;

-• not transmit, or input into your Dashboard, any files or data that may damage any other person's computing devices or software, content that may be offensive, or material or data in violation of any law (including data or other material protected by copyright or trade secrets which you do not have the right to use); and
+- not transmit, or input into your Online Account, any files or data that may damage any other person’s computing devices or software, content that may be offensive, or material or data in violation of any law (including data or other material protected by copyright or trade secrets which you do not have the right to use); and

-• not attempt to modify, copy, adapt, reproduce, disassemble, decompile or reverse engineer any computer programs used to deliver your Dashboard, Account, the Services or to operate our website except as is strictly necessary to use either of them for normal operation and other than as permitted by law.
+- not attempt to modify, copy, adapt, reproduce, disassemble, decompile or reverse engineer any computer programs used to deliver your Online Account, Account, the Services or to operate our website except as is strictly necessary to use either of them for normal operation and other than as permitted by law.

-4.3 We may make changes to the appearance, content and functionality of your Dashboard at any time in order to improve our Services.
+4.3 We may make changes to the appearance, content and functionality of your Online Account at any time in order to improve our Services.

-4.4 Whilst we intend that your Dashboard should be available 24 hours a day, seven days a week, it is possible that on occasions the Services or website may be unavailable in order to permit scheduled or emergency maintenance or other development activity.
-We cannot guarantee that access to your Dashboard and our Services will be uninterrupted or error-free.
+4.4 Whilst we intend that your Online Account should be available 24 hours a day, seven days a week, it is possible that on occasions the Services or website may be unavailable in order to permit scheduled or emergency maintenance or other development activity.
+We cannot guarantee that access to your Online Account and our Services will be uninterrupted or error-free.

-4.5 We take security very seriously and use industry standard security processes and procedures to protect our website and your Dashboard but we cannot guarantee that these will always protect against all types of attacks, viruses, hacks, malware or other security breaches.
+4.5 We take security very seriously and use industry standard security processes and procedures to protect our website and your Account and Online Account but we cannot guarantee that these will always protect against all types of attacks, viruses, hacks, malware or other security breaches.

 5. CUSTOMER CATEGORISATION